Convolutional Neural Networks and Mixture of Experts for Intrusion Detection in 5G Networks and beyond: Experiments and Results

 \subsection{Baselines}

-\begin{itemize} \item Embeddings \& FC (multi-class) \cite{10.1145/3590777.3590807}: This method trains LSMT autoencoders followed by a fully-connected layer. \item FC Sehan (multi-class) \cite{samarakoon20225g}: This method trains a Multilayer Perceptron. \item Customized CNN (N=100) \cite{10423385}: This method extracts a set of features per packet, converts flows into an image, and trains a CNN followed by ReLU activated fully-connected layers. \item CNN-LSTM (multi-class) \cite{sadhwani20245g}: This method trains a deep neural network consisting of CNN, LSTM, and fully-connected layers. \item Fusion Multi-Tier DNN \cite{HADI2024124215}: This method proposes a multi-tier fusion approach, where multiple deep learning models, including MLP, CNNs, and GANs, are trained with the final classification obtained through some combination rules, including maximum, minimum, median, sum, and weighted sum. \end{itemize}
+In terms of the 5G-NIDD dataset, we compare our method with the following research studies: \begin{itemize} \item Embeddings \& FC (multi-class) \cite{10.1145/3590777.3590807}: This method trains LSMT autoencoders followed by a fully-connected layer. \item FC Sehan (multi-class) \cite{samarakoon20225g}: This method trains a Multilayer Perceptron. \item Customized CNN (N=100) \cite{10423385}: This method extracts a set of features per packet, converts flows into an image, and trains a CNN followed by ReLU activated fully-connected layers. \item CNN-LSTM (multi-class) \cite{sadhwani20245g}: This method trains a deep neural network consisting of CNN, LSTM, and fully-connected layers. \item Fusion Multi-Tier DNN \cite{HADI2024124215}: This method proposes a multi-tier fusion approach, where multiple deep learning models, including MLP, CNNs, and GANs, are trained with the final classification obtained through some combination rules, including maximum, minimum, median, sum, and weighted sum. \end{itemize}

+Since NANCY dataset is a newly collected dataset, there are not research studies performing their experiments on this dataset.